 For more details on user-based licensing support and backwards compatibility, see the Userbased licensing User Guide.
 The Backwards compatibility topic explains how you can license older versions of MDK (MDK 5.36 and earlier), PK51, PK166, and DK251 using a product license that includes Keil MDK Professional.

-2.7 Download options
+1.7 Download options

-MDK v6 contains various tools that you can install in different ways.
+MDK v6 contains various tools that you can download from different locations.